buckley-w-david/feed-generator/README.md

 # feed-generator

-Generator RSS feeds for web serials
+Generator RSS feeds for things that I'd like feeds for